MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-600-Institutional-Eligibility-Under-Higher-Education-Act-1965-as-Amended/subpart-B-Procedures-Establishing-Eligibility/section-600.21.md

 (10) For a freestanding foreign graduate medical school, or a foreign institution that includes a foreign graduate medical school, the school adds a location that offers all or a portion of the school's clinical rotations that are not required, except for those that are included in the accreditation of a medical program accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA), or that are not used regularly, but instead are chosen by individual students who take no more than two electives at the location for no more than a total of eight weeks.

-(11) For any program that is required to provide training that prepares a student for gainful employment in a recognized occupation -
+(11) For any program that is required to provide training that prepares a student for gainful employment in a recognized occupation—

 (i) Establishing the eligibility or reestablishing the eligibility of the program;